© Jim Barton and licensed for reuse under this Creative Commons Licence

 These days the village is all about the beach, and what a beach.
 You will be equally happy if you came to build sandcastles or gallop along the shoreline on horseback.
 Curving off into the distance on both sides of the river estuary there is always room at Alnmouth.

-Whilst the beach in front of the village is seldom busy, the beach south of the estuary is often empty.
+Whilst the beach in front of the village is seldom busy, the beach to the south of the estuary is often empty.
 Backed by vast expanses of dunes there is a wealth of birds and wildlife to be seen here.
 As part of the Northumberland Area of Outstanding Natural Beauty the scenery won't disappoint either.

 Type of beach